percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/installation/docker.rst

 ================================================================================

 Percona XtraBackup works in combination with a database server.
-When running a `Docker` container for Percona XtraBackup, you can make backups for a database server either installed on the host machine or running in a separate `Docker` container.
+When running a Docker container for Percona XtraBackup, you can make backups for a database server either installed on the host machine or running in a separate Docker container.

-To set up a database server on a host machine or in `Docker` container, follow the documentation of the supported product that you intend to use with Percona XtraBackup.
+To set up a database server on a host machine or in Docker container, follow the documentation of the supported product that you intend to use with *Percona XtraBackup*.

 .. seealso::